Paulino Salvador Leachon: Local politics

 In 2009, Leachon was charged for graft for the private usage of city-owned dump trucks.
 He was acquitted from this case in April 2019.

 Congressional career

 He was first elected to the House of Representatives in the 2013 election, where he ran in Oriental Mindoro's 1st congressional district, defeating Nico Valencia, who was the son of the then incumbent representative Rodolfo Valencia.
 He was re-elected in 2016, defeating Joel Teves of the United Nationalist Alliance.
+He was re-elected in 2019, defeating Malou Morillo.

 On March 2, 2020, Leachon was voted out of the House of Representatives Electoral Tribunal (HRET), where he was chairman.
 Luis Raymund Villafuerte, the representative for Camarines Sur's 2nd congressional District, cited conflict of interest as a reason for his ouster, as Leachon did not disclose his pending case before the tribunal.
 Although Leachon denounced Villafuerte's claim, he was replaced by Ron Salo.

 On October 14, 2020, Leachon was named Deputy Speaker of the House of Representatives, along with Michael Romero.